gytis/ethereum-trust-calculator/README.md

 Application gathering Ethereum transfers in a graph and using it to calculate a trust between addresses.

+It uses `from` and `to` addresses from every transaction as well as extracts a destination from ERC20 transfers.

 # Usage

 ## Starting ethereum node